amirmasoudabdol/Bilbo/docs/data-strategies.md

 | `n_categories` | `int`                    |
 | `difficulties` | *β*, a multivariate distribution, or a list of univariate distributions<br>**Note:** SAM models the GRM using the threshold model, therefore for *c* categories, we need to provide *k - 1* distributions, or dimension in the case utilizing multivariate distribution. |

-An example of GRM configuration can be found below, where we model a study with *2* groups, *10* items, and *3* categories for each item, and examinee's abilities is drawn from a multivariate normal distribution of θ ~ MN(O, I).
+An example of GRM configuration can be found below, with it, we model a study with *2* groups, *10* items, and *3* categories for each item, while examinee's abilities is drawn from a multivariate normal distribution of θ ~ MN(O, I).
 For more elaborate usecase of this model, see [Bakker et al., 2014](/examples/bakker_et_al_2014.md).

 !!! datastartegy "Graded Response Model Configuration"
     ```json